About Burlington Children's Space

 We value diversity, community, and high-quality early childhood education.
 We strive to enhance children's experiences and opportunities both inside and outside the classroom.

-Curriculum at BCS is developed through a process of negotiation between teacher and child: teachers observe and document the interests of the children, and provide opportunities for them to question, explore and create in ways that encourage development in a number of areas.
+Curriculum at BCS is inspired by the Reggio Emilia approach, a philosophy that depends upon negotiation between teacher and child: teachers observe and document the interests of the children, and provide opportunities for them to question, explore and create in ways that encourage development in a number of areas.
 Play-based learning is prioritized, allowing for an emergent, child-led curriculum that changes based on children's developmental needs, personal interests, and the strengths and passions of the teaching team.

 Tuition & Funding